Amsterdam/amsterdam.github.io/guides/pull-requests.md

 - Tested: are there a minumal amount of health checks?
 - Healthy: Are common security mistakes checked?
 - Maintainable: could you maintain and bugfix the code you see?

+## Looks Good To Merge (LGTM)

+If the code looks good to merge to you you can let your collaborators know by mentioning `LGTM` in the Pull Request so that other contributors see that it has your sign of approval.